samwell-ho/openpgp-ca/doc/src/keys-create.md

 ### Exporting the OpenPGP CA public key

-Alice also needs a copy of CA public key.
-It can be exported as follows:
+Alice also needs a copy of the CA's public key.
+It can be exported as
+follows:

 `$ openpgp-ca -d example.oca ca export > ca.pub`